 The Expanded Access Program for BHN-0223 is thought to be the first EAP approved by the FDA in ALS which aims to offer broad access to an experimental medication outside of a traditional clinical trial.

 Biohaven Pharmaceuticals announced the initiation of an Expanded Access Program (EAP) in ALS for their orally dissolving tablet of riluzole.
-This program is thought to be the first EAP approved by the FDA in ALS which aims to offer broad access to an experimental medication outside of a traditional clinical trial, while the company prepares to submit an application for full marketing approval to the FDA later this year.
+This program is thought to be the first EAP approved by the FDA in ALS which aims to offer broad access to an experimental medication outside of a traditional clinical trial to upwards of 250 people with ALS, while the company prepares to submit an application for full marketing approval to the FDA later this year.

 BHV-0223 is a tablet version of riluzole that dissolves almost instantly after being placed under the tongue (sublingual).
 While riluzole was approved as a treatment more than 25 years ago, there may be people with ALS who have not been able to access it, due to their inability to swallow pills, or their concerns about liver toxicity.
 This new formulation of riluzole attempts to address both of those issues.